 Pratt & Whitney expects approval for GTF engine on A220 jet in spring

-Checks were ordered on the GTF on the Airbus plane last year following engine failures on aircraft operated by Lufthansa LHAG.DE subsidiary Swiss.
+Checks were ordered on the GTF on the Airbus AIR.PE plane last year following engine failures on aircraft operated by Lufthansa LHAG.DE subsidiary Swiss International Air Lines AG.
+SWIN.UL

+Reuters reported last year that a U.S.-led investigation into a series of engine failures on the A220 was studying whether a software change allowed unexpected vibrations that tore parts and forced three emergency landings.

+"We're going to have a software drop that comes out later this year that will automate everything and enable us to reduce or eliminate all the inspections that we're currently having to perform, but that again is pending regulatory approval," Graham Webb, vice president of Pratt & Whitney commercial engine programs, told Reuters.

 ((denny.thomas@thomsonreuters.com; +1 416 687 7697; Reuters Messaging: denny.thomas.thomsonreuters.com@reuters.net))